silverstripe/developer-docs/en/00_Getting_Started/00_Server_Requirements.md

   and [Partial Template Caching](/developer_guides/templates/partial_template_caching).
   See [Environment Management](/getting_started/environment_management).
 * `.graphql-generated`: silverstripe/graphql uses this directory.
-This is where your schema is stored once it [has been built](/developer_guides/graphql/getting_started/building_the_schema).
+This is where your schema is stored once it [has been built](/developer_guides/graphql/getting_started/building_the_schema/).
 Best practice is to create it ahead of time, but if the directory doesn't exist and your project root is writable, the graphql module will create it for you.
+Note that you can configure this to be stored elsewhere - see [building the schema](/developer_guides/graphql/getting_started/building_the_schema/#cache-location)
 * `public/_graphql`: silverstripe/graphql uses this directory.
 It's used for
   [schema introspection](/developer_guides/graphql/tips_and_tricks#schema-introspection).
 You should treat this folder the same way you treat the `.graphql-generated` folder.